batutarim/batutarim/README.md

 - 🧤 Hi!
 I'm @batutarim
-- ⌨️ Love Coding in JavaScript & Python
+- ⌨️ Love Coding in JavaScript & HTML
 <!---
 batutarim/batutarim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.